-All internship opportunities for the UB School of Management are posted in our BizLink recruiting system, shared by the Credit-Bearing Internship Program and the Career Resource Center.
+All internship opportunities for the UB School of Management are posted in our BizLink recruiting system, shared by the Office of Internships and Experiential Learning and the Career Resource Center.
 Recruiting for internships begins halfway through the semester before the intended start date.
 Students apply as per your instructions.

 Register with our program through BizLink as your first step.
 After your request is approved, an e-mail notification will be sent to you containing login information.

 Simply log in to BizLink and click on "Jobs/Internships" then "Add New".
 Complete the form and click "submit".
 Post internship positions within specified dates.

 Recruiting window: October 1–December 1

 Interns start mid-January

 Recruiting window: February 1–June 1

 Rates for undergraduate students range from $10 to $15 per hour, and for graduate students, $15 to $25 per hour.

 If your internship is paid: add the intern to your payroll as a temporary employee; academic credit is then optional for the student.
 Our students are allowed to earn academic credit while earning money.